 I have heard about other options.
 How about them?

 - Probiotics: Probiotics are microscopic bacteria that boost the workings of the immune system and aid digestion in your dog’s body.
 They are the “good bacteria” that is needed in your dog’s body to keep a health digestive system.
-Click here for a detailed article on probiotics for dogs.
+Click here for a detailed article on natural probiotics for dogs.

 - Parsley: Feeding your dog fresh parsley leaves also helps reduce the incidence of flatulence.